The Only Exercise Equipment Anyone Needs

 I know the Airdyne one will have your readers scratching their heads but I will explain shortly after I discuss the most important for me, my grappling conditioning.

 As anyone who has done BJJ or any type of hard grappling will tell you arm and forearm/grip fatigue is a killer when grappling.

-Once your shoulders, arms, and especially your forearms get fatigued you can’t hand fight or grip anything.
+Once your shoulders, arms, and especially your forearms get fatigued, you can’t hand fight or hold anything.

 Most people who have heard of BJJ know it’s not about strength, but technique and leverage, which is true.

-But let me assure you, one must be strong and conditioned to go all out in a roll after roll after roll training.
+But let me assure you, one must be strong and conditioned to go all out on a roll after roll after roll training.